redhat-openshift-ecosystem/community-operators-pipeline/docs/packaging-required-criteria-ocp.md

 ### Overview

 To distribute on OpenShift Catalogs, you will need to comply with the same standard criteria defined for `OperatorHub.io` (see [Common recommendations and suggestions](https://olm.operatorframework.io/docs/best-practices/common/#validate-your-bundle-before-publish-it)).
-Then, additionally, you have some requirements and options which follows.
+Then, additionally, you have some requirements and options which follow.

 > **IMPORTANT** Kubernetes has been deprecating API(s) which will be removed and no longer available in `1.22` and in the Openshift version `4.9`.
 Note that your project will be unable to use them on `OCP 4.9/K8s 1.22` and then, it is strongly recommended to check [Deprecated API Migration Guide from v1.22][k8s-deprecated-guide] and ensure that your projects have them migrated and are not using any deprecated API.